Suryansh-Sharma/Library-Software/README.md

 ## Technology

-- **Spring Boot:** Java Spring Boot is used to manage backend part of project.
+- **Spring Boot:** Java Spring Boot 3 is used to manage backend part of project.
+- **Spring Security:** Spring Security 6 is used to protect endpoint through JWT Token.
+- **Open Api:** Swagger is used for api documentation.
 - **Angular:** Angular handles the frontend part of project.
 - **PostgresQl:** PostgresQl is used for database management.
 - **Apex Chart:** ApexCharts is a free and open-source modern charting library that helps developers to create beautiful and interactive visualizations for web pages.